Support groups for those who have lost a loved one to suicide.

 For more information about groups throughout Wisconsin:

-SHS Groups hosted by MHA in Milwaukee : For information about the groups that MHA offers in Milwaukee, contact MHA's Suicide Prevention & Outreach Coordinator at (414) 336-7970, or by email, or use our Contact Form.
+SHS Groups hosted by MHA in Milwaukee (rev 1-2016): For additional information about the groups that MHA offers in Milwaukee, contact MHA's Suicide Prevention & Outreach Coordinator at (414) 336-7970, or by email, or use our Contact Form.